To discuss features, tips, tricks or contribute to development, the

 - GIMP documentation list.
 For discussions about the GIMP User Manual and all derivative

-A Discord server is also available.
+A Discord server (another real-time

 Code of Conduct